 Marjie has worked in the field of women and children’s health her entire career.
 She received her Masters degree in Public Health from Columbia University, and her Bachelors degree in Psychology from the University of Michigan.

 Marjie directed the former Doula Teen Parent Program for over three years.
-After a two year hiatus, she returned to direct the revamped and renamed Generations Ahead program when TCAPS took over as program host.
-Marjie is really excited to return to Generations Ahead where she can work once again with teen and young adult parents.
-She recognizes and respects the tough work teen and young adults face, and loves helping them grow and develop into strong parents that bring heart to their babies and a fierce commitment to bettering their lives.
+After a two year hiatus, she returned to direct the revamped and renamed Generations Ahead.
+Marjie recognizes and respects the challenging situations teen and young adults face, and loves helping them grow and develop into strong parents and fierce advocates for their children.

 In the Grand Traverse area, Marjie has managed adolescent health clinics, directed a breastfeeding program, and conducted community health assessment work at the Grand Traverse County Health Department.
-Through Michigan State University, she has done research at Munson on nutrition and pregnancy.
-In addition, Marjie has taught at Grand Valley State University, including courses on Health Care and Women’s Studies.
+Marjie has taught at Grand Valley State University, including courses on Health Care and Women’s Studies.

 In addition to her direct work in public health, Marjie also served on the TCAPS school board for six years, including two as president.
-Her earlier professional work was in New York City, working in International Women’s health overseeing research on international family planning programs.
+Her earlier professional work was in New York City, working in International Women’s Health.

 Marjie and her husband, Roger Gerstle, have lived in Traverse City since 1994.
 They have three adult daughters and a well-loved dog.
 Marjie spends her downtime doing most anything outdoors: kayaking, biking to the farmer’s market, gardening, cross-country skiing, backpacking with her family, and traveling around the world.